The Purpose of Education

 The Role of the Student

 A student's job is to open themselves to constructive feedback that enables them to progressively learn and mature as an individual.
 This requires honesty, courage, and hard work.
 Students should make goals to challenge themselves to improve in all areas of their life.
 A student is to become a self-advocate who builds positive, proactive habits.
-A student should work toward leaving all the distractions of life at the threshold of every class they enter, and actively persevere in the subject at hand with their thoughts and actions.
+A student should work toward leaving all the distractions of life at the threshold of every class they enter, and actively persevere in the subject at hand with their thoughts and their actions.
 A class should work to becoming a cohesive team.
 Teammates support each other, allow each other space to grow, and hold each other accountable.
 Teammates are respectful, encouraging, and have integrity.
 As students are given more freedom, they are also given more responsibility and have greater expectations.

 The Role of the Teacher